PerezChris99/AuditSys-UG/backend/README.md

 # Transparent Revenue & Ticketing Audit System - Backend

 This directory contains the Python Flask backend that powers the AuditSys UG application.
-It provides a RESTful API for the frontend, manages the SQLite database, and handles all business logic, including transaction validation and report generation.
+It provides a RESTful API for the frontend, manages the SQLite database, handles user authentication with JWT, and implements all business logic, including transaction validation and report generation.

 ---